Anselmoo/spectrafit/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTFILE, --outfile OUTFILE
-                        Filename for the export, default to set to input name.
+                        Filename for the export, default to set to 'spectrafit_results'.
   -i INPUT, --input INPUT
-                        Filename for the input parameter, default to set to 'fitting_input.toml'.Supported fileformats are: '*.json', '*.yaml', and '*.toml'
+                        Filename for the input parameter, default to set to 'fitting_input.toml'.Supported fileformats are: '*.json', '*.yml', '*.yaml', and '*.toml'
   -ov, --oversampling   Oversampling the spectra by using factor of 5; default to False.
   -disp                 Hole or splitted Table on the Screen; default to 'hole'.
   -e0 ENERGY_START, --energy_start ENERGY_START